What is the role of activation function in Neural Networks ?

 A rule of thumb is to use a number of nodes between 1 and the number of nodes in the input layer.
 Other suggestions include using the mean of the input units and the output units.
 But mostly the number of hidden units or nodes is selected using a cross validation approach.
 Refer this post for more elaborate answer.

 How to do weights initialization in Neural Networks ?

 Incorrect weights initialization for the node connections could make the neural network never converge to a solution.
-Poorly chosen initial weights could be 0 weights or equal weights for all connections.
-If all the weights are 0 or have the same value, then the outputs are same from all the output/hidden nodes and hence during back-propagation, all weights are again updated to the same value, thus the weights never converge.
+Poorly chosen initial weights could be all 0 weights.
+If all the weights are 0, then the outputs are same from all the output/hidden nodes and hence during back-propagation, all weights are again updated to 0, thus the weights never learn.
 One possible solution is to initialize with small random numbers sampled from either a uniform or a Gaussian distribution with a zero mean.

-Note that too small or too large weights would have small gradient updates which would slow down the convergence.
+Note that with sigmoid activation function, too small or too large weights would have small gradient updates which would slow down the convergence.